-2 Push the joystick up/down or turn the SELECT dial to select the desired file and then press SET.

-- Select one of the custom picture files saved in the camera (C1 to C20).
-To use the settings of a custom picture file saved on an SD card, copy the file to the camera in advance ( 142). - When you close the menu, the selected custom picture file's settings will be applied.
+- 2 Push the joystick up/down or turn the SELECT dial to select the desired file and then press SET. - Select one of the custom picture files saved in the camera (C1 to C20).
+To use the settings of a custom picture file saved on an SD card, copy the file to the camera in advance (\(\superscript{\supe - When you close the menu, the selected custom picture file's settings will be applied. - If you selected a preset picture setting, its icon will appear on the left of the screen.
+If the detailed settings were activated ([CP Custom Picture] > [Other Settings] > [Activate] is set to [On]), will appear on the left of the screen.